Skip to main content

 What has been done?

-• Done30/09/2024
+• Done30.09.2024

 Complete Year 2 of tree planting as part of the Naturally Cooler Indigo Project

-Year 2 planting started on 15/07/2024.
-626 trees were planted in year 2, bringing the total to 1,000 planted in the project.
+Planting in year 2 of the project commenced on 15/07/24.
+A total of 626 trees were planted in year 2, bringing the total to 1,000 planted in the project.

 Photo_Beechworth_Tree planting_Naturally Cooler Indigo Project_2024